 Traditional brokerage firms offer investors a wide variety of services and have professional brokers on staff to advise consumers.
 Those looking for a comprehensive investment portfolio should choose a full service, traditional investment company.

 Focused investment type

-Some investment companies focus on a single type of investment, like precious metals or real estate.
+Some investment companies focus on a single type of investment, like real estate, bitcoin IRAs or gold IRAs.
 Consumers who are especially interested in that commodity or are looking to expand their existing portfolio may wish to choose this type of company.

 Workshops and seminars

 Some investment companies focus on investor education instead of investments.
 Consumers who want to be very involved in their investments or simply want to learn more should consider attending workshops held by one of these companies.